BharathVasireddy/redstudio-nginx-rtmp/docs/SETUP.md

 powershell -NoProfile -ExecutionPolicy Bypass -File scripts\setup-local.ps1 -ForceStop
 ```

-If the admin UI does not load, install Python 3 from https://www.python.org/downloads/ and disable the Windows Store "App execution aliases" for python.
+If the admin UI does not load, the script will try to install Python via `winget`/`choco`.
+If those are missing, it will download the official installer via PowerShell.
+If it still fails, install Python 3 from https://www.python.org/downloads/ and disable the Windows Store "App execution aliases" for python.

 Or double-click: